yanlin-group/cicd/README.md

     30 ends curl 23-01-06 20:11:50;
 </details>

-We can see this pod `"10.0.1.99"` lives, but it doesn't have one target associated with it now.
+We can see this pod `"10.0.1.99"` lives, but it doesn't have one associated target now.
 This is exactly what we want to see.

 To sum up, we need to keep pod living longer than its associated target, i.e, for these four values